DuguidLab/pixels/readme.rst

            ├── YYMMDD_mouseID_gN_t0.imec0.lf.meta.tar.gz
            ├── USB_Camera.tdms.tar.gz
            ├── USB_Camerameta.tdms.tar.gz
-           ├── YYMMDD_mouseID.tdms.tar.gz
+           ├── NeuropixelBehaviour(0).tdms.tar.gz
            └── extra
                └── ** see below

+\* Some basic analyses will save the result of their calculations into this cache folder.

 ** Any files collected on the recording day that should be ignored by the pipeline should be put inside a subfolder(s) within the session's folder.
-These can take any name.
+The name of the folder(s) are not important.

 Pipeline